 As we all know, Google is tight-lipped about their algorithm and ranking factors.
-They do this to avoid past SEO abuse, which has ranged anywhere from keyword stuffing to the more recent spamming semantic markup.
+They do this to avoid past SEO abuse, which has ranged anywhere from keyword stuffing in content writing to the more recent spamming semantic markup.

-Looking at the guidelines, it’s clear what matters to Google.
-First, Google wants to give priority to content that is written with a certain level of expertise.
+Looking at the guidelines, it’s clear what matters to Google when it comes to content writing.
+First, Google wants to give priority to content writing with a certain level of expertise.
 If the content has to do with health or finances, Google requires its Content Quality Graders to take extra care in making sure they are high quality pages.

-Second, Google wants to provide the best user experience possible for the people searching on their search engine — which means, they want to direct their users to the websites that will provide them with the best answers.
+Second, Google wants to provide the best user experience possible for the people searching on their search engine — which means, they want to direct their users to content writing that will provide them with the best answers.

-E-A-T, an acronym for Expertise, Authority, and Trustworthiness, is what Google looks for in high quality content.
+E-A-T, an acronym for Expertise, Authority, and Trustworthiness, is what Google looks for in high quality content writing.
 This is especially the case for pages that have advice on the following topics:

 - Hobbies (Like Sports, the Arts, and Outdoor Activities)